RedisLabs/redislabs-docs/content/rs/security/ldap/migrate-to-role-based-ldap.md

  Because deployments and requirements vary, you’ll likely need to adjust these guidelines.

-## Ways to test access
+## Test LDAP access

-There are several ways to test your LDAP integration, including:
+To test your LDAP integration, including:

 - Connecting with `redis-cli` and using the AUTH command to test LDAP username/password credentials.